matiasnaakka/ReservationsToScreens/README.md

 3. **InfoScreenReact**:
    - A React-based web application for displaying room reservations.
    - Includes features like QR code integration and room filtering.
-   - Designed for both large displays
+   - Designed for both large displays and smaller screens

 4. **RoomManagementFrontend**:
    - A React-based web application for managing room and campus data.
    - Allows administrators to configure room details and business hours.
-   - Integrates with Firebase for authentication and data storage.
+   - Integrates with authentication for secure access to management features.

+5. **Production**:
+   - Contains the production-ready code deployed on the server.
+   - Includes the Express.js API server with MongoDB integration.
+   - Features authentication middleware for securing API endpoints.
+   - Contains PM2 configuration for process management in production.
+   - Provides centralized server-side logic for all components.

 ---